jillesvangurp/jsonj/README.md

 - Yaml is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.

 # Changelog
+- 2.13
+  - Add mapPrimitiveFieldsRecursively function to JsonObject so you can easily do some search and replace on json objects; even if they contain lists of objects
+  - fix the old JsonObject.map() to actually work in a sensible way.
+  - add forEachPrimitiveRecursive for each to JsonObject
 - 2.12 Improve JsonDataObject handling on object put and set contains
 - 2.11 Have more sensible way to set the id strategy on json sets that does not create a new set and modifies the current one instead.
 This bit me several times and once too many.
 - 2.10 Allow use of JsonDataObject in all the obvious places to easily add them to sets, objects, and arrays.